 About

-Insun Kang is an artist and designer working across spatial interaction, XR environments, and multisensory installation.
-Her practice explores how behavior, perception, and agency emerge through the interplay of bodies, systems, and socio-technical infrastructures.
-She creates immersive experiences—both physical and virtual—that investigate how environments choreograph movement, decision-making, and relational presence.
+Insun Kang is an artist and interaction designer working across spatial systems, XR environments, and multisensory installations.
+Her practice examines how behavior, perception, and agency emerge through rule-based conditions rather than explicit instruction.

 She holds a BFA in Art & Technology Studies from the School of the Art Institute of Chicago and a BA in French from the University of California, Los Angeles.